buttonwoodcx/bcx-expression-evaluator/README.md

     undefined + undefined // => NaN
     null + null // => 0

-    // in our expression, + and - ignores undefined/null value,
+    // in bcx-expression, + and - ignores undefined/null value,
     // if both left and right parts are (evaluated to) undefined/null, result default to 0 evaluate('undefined + 1'); // => 1
     evaluate('1 + undefined'); // => 1